Last Updated on

 Fill in all the necessary details to create your listing.

-We also have a guide to adding products to Amazon which will go into more detail regarding the information you need to enter here, so check that out if you think you might need it.
+We also have a guide to adding products to Amazon which will go into more detail regarding how to optimize an Amazon listing and maximise the information you need to enter here, so check that out if you think you might need it.
+This guide will assume you already know that stuff and have a badass listing, so we will just focus on the next step – creating a shipping plan.

 Creating Your Shipping Plan